Updated May 30, 2023

 Introduction to Trunk Port

 The switch port carries traffic more than once in the one VLAN is term as Trunk port.
-In terms of having a group VLANs are sending the traffic here, one switch port will manage it.
+In terms of having a group of VLANs are sending the traffic here, one switch port will manage it.
 It will be much useful for the user who exchanges the traffic between two or more switches to have two or more VLANs configured in a single network.
-When identifying the traffic the 802.1 Q tag or the common technique Inter-Switch Link tags which are also named as ISL are used.
+When identifying the traffic, the 802.1 Q tag or the common technique Inter-Switch Link tags, also named ISL, are used.

 What is Trunk Port?

-Trunk port will be carrying the signal traffic of all VLANs which access to the specific switch is called Trunking.
-The trunk port marks the tag to the frame as 802.1 Q tag or the common technique Inter-Switch Link tags which are also named as ISL when they moved between the switches.
+The trunk port will be carrying the signal traffic of all VLANs, which access to the specific switch is called Trunking.
+The trunk port marks the tag to the frame as 802.1 Q tag or the common technique Inter-Switch Link tags, also named ISL, when they moved between the switches.
 Hence every single frame can be reached to designate VLAN.

-The packet needs to send/deliver in the accurate destination from more than one number of VLANs and it can be done using the tagging or ISL, it is also known as encapsulation.
-Tagging would be done when sending the packets the tag will be inserted in the header of frames.
+The packet needs to send/deliver in an accurate destination from more than one number of VLANs, and it can be done using the tagging or ISL, it is also known as encapsulation.
+Tagging would be done when sending the packets; the tag will be inserted in the header of frames.
 What are the details contained in the tag? it will include the sending id, port and switch details.
-Within the multiple numbers of VLANs and switches, the packet will reach the correct system using the tagging id.
+The packet will reach the correct system using the tagging id within the multiple numbers of VLANs and switches.
 Here the encapsulated method plays a vital role to manage or permit the traffic in the network.

-In the modern switches, the primary mechanism is to trunking the devices which allow the traffic from more than one VLANs transported across a trunk.
-Here the task is the two different methods: one is the native VLAN and another one is the tagging mechanism.
+The primary mechanism is to trunking the devices that allow the traffic from more than one VLANs transported across a trunk in the modern switches.
+Here the task is the two different methods: one is the native VLAN, and another one is the tagging mechanism.
 The traffic sends between the devices without adding anything (like tag) is called Native VLAN.
-The default settings in the native VLAN, the switch is set to VLAN 1 and the settings allow the traffic send between all the port of more than one switches without any additional configuration.
+The default settings in the native VLAN, the switch is set to VLAN 1, and the settings allow the traffic send between all the port of more than one switches without any additional configuration.
 The tagging mechanism is adding the tag to the frame header in the Ethernet interface.

 The above diagram shows all the traffic between the PCs in VLAN will be tagged to reach the destination address.